nicklockwood/StandardPaths/README.md

     - (CGFloat)scale;

 This method returns the image scale value for a file path as a floating point number, e.g. 2.0f if the file includes an -hd suffix (on iPhone) or @2x suffix and 1.0f if it doesn't.

+    - (BOOL)isRetina;

+Shorthand method to test if the string has a scale suffix of @2x.

     - (NSString *)stringByAppendingHDSuffix;